 Different genotypes of embryogenic cell lines of Norway spruce of are kept in the SE lab and are available for gene testing experiments.
 These cell lines are all potential elite clones derived from the operational spruce breeding program run by the Forestry Research Institute of Sweden (Skogforsk).The cell lines have been tested for plant regeneration capabilities and the somatic embryos have been shown to mature, germinate and form plants when cultured with standard protocols.

-The SE lab has a biolistic gene transfer apparatus for particle-mediated transfer of foreign DNA into the somatic embryos.
-The device works well with most cell lines and has been extensively used in the past in other labs for studying gene function in conifers.
-So far, several different SE cell lines in the SE lab have been transformed with a reporter gene construct and stably transformed plants are underway.
+The SE lab has a custom-made biolistic gene transfer apparatus for particle-mediated transfer of foreign DNA into particularly somatic embryos of spruce or pine but also works for other species e.g. Arabidopsis, Eucalyptus, onion etc. The device works well with most cell lines and has been extensively used in the past in other labs for studying gene function in conifers.
+So far, several different SE cell lines in the SE lab have been transformed with a reporter gene construct and stably transformed plants have been developed.

-To date there are only a few reports available on successful transformation of spruce somatic embryos by Agrobacterium mediated transformation.
-The SE lab is also using and developing this transformation technology and has already generated Agrobacterium-transformed spruce seedlings and plants.
+The SE lab is also using and developing the Agrobacterium mediated transformation technology and has successfully generated transformed spruce seedlings and plants.

 The Genomics facility has designed and created transformation vectors (pBGWSPA-UBI and pBGWSXA-GUS) to enable easy cloning of UPSC candidate genes and for use with the SE-lab's biolistic transformation systems.
 In addition new vectors (pSBIIIAGUSSXA and pSBIIIAUBISPA) has been created for the Agrobacterium-based transformation system.